apache/tvm-rfcs/rfcs/0010-additional-target-hooks.md

     return CachedFunc(cache_node);
 }
 ```
-By placing this where lowering currently takes place, it means minimal changes to executor code generators as they call into `Lower` in `CompileEngine`.
+By placing this where lowering currently takes place, it means minimal changes to executor code generators as they call into `LowerTE` and thus are agnostic to how it gets lowered.

 ## TIR to Runtime Hook
 [tir-to-runtime-hook]: #tir-to-runtime-hook